-Misty is a certified bookkeeper, and also currently working as a Service Agent for a major airline.
-For many years, she worked in hospital settings for both mental health and substance abuse.
-Misty has volunteered for Archway Academy, a recovery high school in Houston, she has also participated in recovery films for fundraising on behalf of Archway.
-She has been a public speaker for school outreach programs through the Houston Council on Alcoholism and Drug Abuse.
-She has also been in long-term recovery from substance abuse since 1989.
+Misty is a certified bookkeeper and works as a service agent for a major airline.
+For many years, she worked in both mental health and substance use disorder hospital settings.
+She has volunteered for Archway Academy, a recovery high school in Houston.
+Specifically, she participated in recovery films and fundraising on behalf of Archway.
+Misty has been a public speaker for school outreach programs through the Houston Council on Alcoholism and Drug Abuse.
+She has also been in long-term recovery from addiction since 1989.
 Misty lives with depression, anxiety and PTSD.
-In January 2015, Misty lost her oldest son as a result of Bipolar Disorder and months after lost her step-son to a drug overdose.
-Many of her family members live with mental health disorders and/or dependency disorders.
-Misty is an advocate for removing stigma and creating change in both mental health and substance abuse fields by advocating and participating in events such as Facing Addiction.
+In January 2015, Misty lost her oldest son with bipolar disorder to suicide and months after lost her step-son to a drug overdose.
+Many of her family members live with mental health disorders and dependency disorders.
+Misty is an advocate for removing stigma and creating change in both mental health and substance use fields by advocating and participating in events such as Facing Addiction.

 Edward received his Bachelor’s in Criminology from the University of Houston – Clear Lake, and his Master’s in Psychology concentrated in Behavorial Neuroscience also from the University of Houston – Clear Lake.
-He has been in recovery from substance abuse since 2009, and lives with Generalized Anxiety Disorder.
+He has been in recovery from substance use disorder since 2009, and lives with generalized anxiety disorder.
 In 2014, he lost his sister to a prescription drug overdose.
-In the realm of mental health and substance abuse, he has told his story to adolescents in efforts to dissuade them from continuing to abuse drugs.
+In the realm of mental health and substance use disorder, he has told his story to adolescents in efforts to dissuade them from continuing to abuse drugs.
 Part of his graduate curriculum included research studying the effects of an experimental compound on morphine and nicotine withdrawal syndrome.
 He currently works on a research team devoted to helping veterans take control of their diabetes.
 Edward has also been playing guitar since age 11 as his own form of artistic expression, and he hopes his playing will encourage others who struggle to express themselves musically.